 Assets and liabilities acquired after separation are non marital.
 However marital assets existing at the time of separation remain marital assets.
 If an asset is acquired or a debt incurred after the date of filing the dissolution of marriage action, it is generally distributed as a non marital asset or liability.
 However, sometimes a party might incur an expense after the case is filed independently and without the knowledge of the other party.
 If the debt or expense was occurred for marital purpose or support during separation a court may consider it to be marital.
 Marital assets include the enhancement in value and appreciation of non marital assets resulting from the efforts of either party during the marriage or from the contribution of marital funds or other forms of marital assets.Retirement Pensions

 Many clients do not realize that retirement pensions and 401(k)s are subject to equitable distribution.
 All retirement pension, profit–sharing, annuity, deferred compensation, and insurance plans and programs are marital assets subject to equitable distribution.
 The court must determine what portion of the retirement plan occurred during the marriage.
 This portion is marital property.
 All retirement and pension benefits accrued prior to the marriage are non marital and not susceptible to equitable distribution.
 Retirement pensions are usually distributed by the court by use of a qualified domestic relations order (QDRO).
 These orders are highly technical and are often drafted by experts in the field.

-Please call the law offices of West Palm Beach divorce attorney, Jessica Mishali, at (561) 833-2772 for a free consultation or contact us online.
+Please call the law offices of West Palm Beach divorce attorney, Jessica Mishali, at (561) 833-2772 for a consultation or contact us online.